cmu-ci-lab/mitsuba/README.md

-# mitsuba_diff_global_brdf
+# mitsuba_dbrdf_global
-Repository for differentiable mitsuba with respect to global BRDF.
+Version of mitsuba that is differentiable with respect to global BRDF.